joejoe2/spring-jwt-template/README.md

 ## Get started

-1. install JDK-17 and Maven (recommended to use IntelliJ IDE)
+1. install Docker, JDK-17 and Maven (recommended to use IntelliJ IDE)

 2. clone the repo and run `mvn install` or `./mvnw install`